EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 draft: true
 ---

-Over the last year EngineerBetter worked with [Smarsh](https://www.smarsh.com/), introducing new ways of working that enabled **continuous deployment** of **19 data services** and **20 apps** across **multiple vSphere environments** in a **regulated investment bank in 10 weeks** - and that was just the start!
+Since 2019, EngineerBetter has been working with [Smarsh](https://www.smarsh.com/), helping the company introduce new ways of working that enabled **continuous deployment** of **19 data services** and **20 apps** across **multiple vSphere environments** in a **regulated investment bank** in just **10 weeks** - and that was just the first few months!

-In this blog post we'll talk about the **methodology** we used, the **technical implementation** and challenges, and what _we_ learned from the experience.
+In this blog post we'll talk about the **method** we used, the **technical implementation**, the challenges, and what _we_ learned from the experience.

 ## Outcomes

-We achieved the following outcomes through considered use of approach and methodology:
+We helped Smarsh achieve the following outcomes through carefully considered use of appropriate approaches and methods:

-**A > 90% reduction in time-to-production**.
-Smarsh went from the effort of many teams over a period of weeks, to an automated pipeline that would run in around 4 hours.
-At the most absolutely conservative estimate this was a ~90% reduction in time-to-production, and an even greater reduction in human toil.
+**An over-90% reduction in time-to-production**.
+Smarsh transitioned from a release process that involved significant effort across many teams over a period of weeks to an automated pipeline that runs in around 4 hours.
+Our most conservative estimates show that this represents an over-90% reduction in time-to-production, with an even greater decrease in human toil and the emergent opportunity cost wins.

-**Increased technical and methodological knowledge**.
-By pair-programming we were enable to upskill the customer's engineers _at the same time as_ delivering a system.
-Just as we learnt a lot on the engagement, Smarsh engineers got insight into Concourse, Cloud Foundry, BOSH, RSpec, and all sorts of other technologies.
-Even more importantly, by engaging using our methodology, we were able to educate folks in vital concepts such as TDD, lean decision-making, eXtreme Programming, YAGNI, package cohesion principles, continuous delivery, and more.
+**Increased technical and best-practice knowledge**.
+EngineerBetter is committed to pair-programming, and this enabled us to upskill the customer's engineers _at the same time as_ delivering a system.
+Just as we learnt a lot on the engagement, Smarsh engineers gained insight into Concourse, Cloud Foundry, BOSH, RSpec, and a wide variety of other relevant technologies.
+More importantly, by engaging using our method, we were able to deliver significant educational value around vital concepts such as TDD, lean decision-making, eXtreme Programming, YAGNI, package cohesion principles, and continuous delivery.

 **Self-sufficient teams**.
-After nine months, Smarsh were ready for us to downscale the assitance we gave them.
-After a year Smarsh's engineers are developing and oeprating the system without our help, so we are no longer needed - you could say "our job here is done".
+After nine months of engaging at full capacity, Smarsh were becoming more and more confident in their ability to work independantly.
+EngineerBetter chooses to disengage wherever it makes sense for the customer for us to do so, so we reduced the assistance we gave Smarsh on a day-to-day basis.
+Now, after a year, we're proud to have helped Smarsh's engineers reach a point where they're developing, operating and improving their system without our involvement - you could say "our job here is done"!

-**One team that could deploy everything**.
-For the first time in the customer's history a single team owned the deployment process from beginning to end, reducing transaction costs, delays and communication overheads.
+**One team can deploy everything**.
+For the first time in the customer's history, a single team owns the deployment process from beginning to end.
+This reduces their transaction costs, their delays, and their communication overheads.

 **Tested, promoted products**.
-The entire suite of software and infrastructure was tested and then promoted using our [Stopover approach to Concourse pipelines](https://www.engineerbetter.com/blog/pipeline-promotion/).
-We could be confident that changes would work before they reached higher environments.
+The entire suite of software and infrastructure is tested and then promoted using our [Stopover approach to Concourse pipelines](https://www.engineerbetter.com/blog/pipeline-promotion/).
+Smarsh is confident that changes and releases work before they reach higher environments.

 **Reproducible environments**.
-Because everything was automated there were no unique 'snowflake' environments, making them easier to reason about.
-We regularly repaved test environments to ensure this reproducibility.
+Because everything is automated, there are no unique 'snowflake' environments, which makes them easier to reason about.
+The team regularly repaves test environments to ensure this reproducibility doesn't regress.

 **Context-carrying between timezones**.
-Being located in Europe allowed EngineerBetter to be the conduit for context to pass from the India timezone to US timezones.
-Because we were a single team engaging in remote pair-programming, that context was transferred in a human-friendly manner, rather than passive-aggressive JIRA tickets.
+Being located in Europe allowed EngineerBetter to be the conduit for context to pass between Smarsh teams in the India timezone to the US.
+Working as a single team engaging in remote pair-programming, that context was transferred in a friendly, human-faced manner, rather than passive-aggressive JIRA tickets.

-**Making the implicit explicit**.
-Previously knowledge of the system had existed in a fragmented fashion, split between documentation and the human experience of various teams throughout the organisation.
-Instead, now we had one testable infrastructure-as-code pipeline that embodied all of that knowledge.
+**Making the implicit, explicit**.
+Previously knowledge of the system had existed in a fragmented fashion, split between documentation and the tribal knowledge of various teams spread throughout the organisation.
+Now, Smarsh has one testable infrastructure-as-code pipeline that explicitly describes all of that knowledge.

 ## Smarsh

-Smarsh produce an enterprise communications archiving product imaginatively named _[Enterprise Archive](https://www.smarsh.com/products/connected-archive/enterprise-archive/)_.
-It is used by thousands of big-name customers to help them meet regulatory requirements by storing sensitive communications in a secure and searchable way.
-Whilst Smarsh might not be a household brand, many of their customers _are_.
+Smarsh produce an enterprise communications archival product [imaginatively](https://wiki.c2.com/?DoesWhatItSaysOnTheTin) named _[Enterprise Archive](https://www.smarsh.com/products/connected-archive/enterprise-archive/)_.
+It is used by thousands of well-known customers to help them meet regulatory requirements by storing sensitive communications in a secure and searchable way.
+Whilst Smarsh itself might not be a household name, they are a vital part of many of their customers who _are_.

 <figure>
   <img src="/img/blog/smarsh/enterprise-archive.png" class="fit image" alt="Enterprise Archive UI">